FAA vs NTSB: Who Investigates Aviation Accidents in the United States?

 What the NTSB Does Not Do

-Although the NTSB determines the probable cause of aviation accidents, the agency does not assign legal liability and does not award compensation to victims.
+Although the NTSB issues probable-cause findings in aviation accidents, the agency does not assign civil liability and does not award compensation to victims.

 Questions involving responsibility for injuries, damages, or wrongful death are addressed separately in civil litigation.